KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ### 16.1 The Zenetist in the World — Embodying the Tree of Emanation

 The **Zenetist**,
-Who lives in tune with
+who lives in tune with
-The harmonic patterns of existence—
+the harmonic patterns of existence—

 Sometimes called
 a **Resonant**—